Iso-CHATS past recordings – Season 2

-Links to past Iso-CHATS Seminar Season recordings, insightful and topical.
+Links to Season 2 Iso-CHATS Seminar Season recordings, insightful and topical.

 24 July 2020 The presentation explores the political philosophies influence tourism at different levels: from individual choices to policies and even understanding of what tourism means.
 This talk discusses various avenues of research that involve political philosophies, and outline benefits and challenges of studying the topic.
 Denis is a Senior Lecturer in Tourism and Hospitality Management and teaches various subjects in Bachelor of Tourism, Hospitality and Events and Masters of International Tourism & Hospitality Management.
 Prior to joining James Cook University in 2020, Denis worked as an Assistant Professor at School of Hotel and Tourism Management at the Hong Kong Polytechnic University.
 Denis has earned the PhD degree at Victoria University, Melbourne.
 He has developed research in areas of sustainable tourism, ethics in tourism, community-based tourism, nature-based tourism and tourism in Small Island Developing States.